 Acute Pancreatitis Recovery for Dogs

-Whether in the hospital or at home, once vomiting is under control, water is slowly introduced, with a few laps or ice cubes every hour or so.
+Whether in the hospital or providing your dog pancreatitis treatment at home, once vomiting is under control, water is slowly introduced, with a few laps or ice cubes every hour or so.
 If the dog keeps this down, liquids are tried next, followed by soupy, low-fat, high-carbohydrate foods.
 Frequent small amounts are less likely to cause problems than larger quantities, particularly in the beginning.
 Dogs who have been hospitalized can return home once they can keep food down without vomiting.

 Dogs are often sent home with pain medication, such as a Fentanyl patch or Tramadol.
 Controlling pain is important during recovery, so ask your vet for help if you feel your dog is uncomfortable.

 Dogs recovering from acute pancreatitis are frequently maintained on an easily digestible, fat-restricted prescription diet, particularly if they are overweight or have hyperlipidemia.
 Low fiber is recommended for dogs in the initial recovery stages of acute pancreatitis as well.
 While I am not a fan of these products due to their low-quality ingredients, I think that sometimes it is easier to follow your vet’s advice, as long as your dog is willing to eat this food and does not react adversely to it.
 You can later transition your dog back to a better quality commercial or homemade diet.